HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ## Detailed Design

-In summary, each system critical to user-facing features in DCP should have the following.
+In summary, each system critical to user-facing data submission and consumption features in DCP should have the following.

 * Black-box availability monitoring using a health check
 * White-box monitoring of core system infrastructure